annapuddles/prim-dns/README.md

-# What is prim-url?
+# What is prim-dns?

-prim-url is a permanent, customizable SecondLife prim URL webservice.
+prim-dns is a permanent, customizable SecondLife prim URL webservice.

 Scripts in SecondLife can request URLs via [`llRequestURL`](https://wiki.secondlife.com/wiki/LlRequestURL) or [`llRequestSecureURL`](https://wiki.secondlife.com/wiki/LlRequestSecureURL), which allow them to receive and respond to HTTP requests from other scripts or even from outside of SecondLife.
-However, these URLs are temporary, and scripts need to request new URLs periodically, for example when the region the script is in restarts. prim-url allows a prim to create a permanent URL which points to the temporary one, and then update it whenever it receives a new temporary URL.
+However, these URLs are temporary, and scripts need to request new URLs periodically, for example when the region the script is in restarts. prim-dns allows a prim to create a permanent URL which points to the temporary one, and then update it whenever it receives a new temporary URL.
 Other entities can use this permanent URL to obtain the current temporary one at any given time.

 # API documentation